18c83fd3-25ea-4ed9-8205-2abeff9b3883/Echo-Notes/README.md

 **A privacy-first voice-to-text, file, and note cleanup pipeline powered by local LLMs.**
 - Type or capture voice-to-text notes on your phone or laptop.
-- Sync them to your home computer via Nextcloud, Syncthing, or your method of choice.
+- Sync them to your home computer via Nextcloud, Syncthing, Rclone, or your method of choice.
 - Or Drop emails, files, or articles into the folder.
 - Then automatically clean, structure, summarize, or create To Do's with them using a local language model..